Principal Investigatorship at SLAC

 No. Faculty are members of the Academic Council and have PI Privileges.
 SLAC faculty are eligible to submit proposals to outside agencies, DOE or Non-DOE, as long as the proposal is in line with SLAC’s DOE mission.
 Academic Council members include the ranks of Assistant Professor, Associate Professor and Professor, Professor AR, and Professor Research.

 It depends.
-The PI Waiver Process is available for staff in the Science and Engineer Job Series levels 3 to 6.
+The PI Waiver Process is available for continuing staff in the Science and Engineer Job Series levels 3 to 6.
 The PI waiver process is unavailable to anyone outside this job series.
 For staff being reclassified into these job series and with the approval of the lab director and CRO, the PI Waiver Process can be granted during the transition period.

 No.